Dybido/-Java-EbookReader-Forum/README.md

 <b> Reflection </b>
 <ul>
+  <li> Object Oriented Programming was my approach to this project and it worked really well.
   <li> This was my first time implementing threading in Java.
 It was surprisingly not too difficult. </li>
   <li> Timer turned out to be more complicated than I thought.
 It is still yet to be fully implemented correctly. </li>
   <li> IDEs are incredible at saving time. </li>